tada/pljava-wiki/Thoughts-on-logging.md

 [stygd]: http://www.postgresql.org/docs/current/static/error-style-guide.html

-Part of the excellence of PostgreSQL's messages can be found in their rich structure.
+Part of the excellence of PostgreSQL's messages can be traced to their rich structure.
 A message is not a blob of text with whatever details seemed useful while writing the code.
 It is a structured record with information serving several specific purposes and at several distinct levels of detail: